washingtonpost/ans-schema/README.md

 ** speaking of that, since "content" has "ans", I assume I can just list "content" as a property, right?
 * What about traits like "skedable", "categorizable" or "trackable"?
 Should that be a free-form, optional string field somewhere? or an enum?
 * Should I switch all the "additionalProperties: false" to be "true"?
 Or keep the ANS schema strict and allow for "wrapper" schemas that allow whatever they want to be tacked on 'around' the underlying schema?
+* Should the image schema have a "channel" on it or a "type" (e.g. "this is the promo image for the story on mobile devices"?)

 For Tim -
 * What's the intent of the keyword.frequency field?
 * Right now the taxonomy.json schema just wraps a list of keywords; in the Java POC there's also "ancestors" and "topics" - what is the intent of those?
 If we don't need them, should I just delete "taxonomy" and put the list of keywords directly on a story?
+* I got rid of story.promo_image in favor of just having story.promo_images, and I assume promo_images[0] can just be the promo image, right?